ArinaMgk/unisym/README.md

 | MGK `magic/` | sources => sources + list + depend + target | constructor(wizard), compiler, analyzer, translator, linker, synthesizer and modifier |
 | WEL `wel/` |  | Si/E-mulator |

+**Environment Variable**

+Would better to set these environment variables, if using or building UNISYM:

+- `uincpath`, points to INC, a must for developer
+- `ulibpath`, points to LIB, optional
+- `ubinpath`, points to BIN, a must for user
+- `uobjpath`, points to OBJ, temporary folder
+- `hostarget`, like `_OPT_RISCV64`, define when no target is specified

+**Consideration** these if going to modify or using the code:

+- Catalog and Manual
+- Dependence
+- Attribute (especially Allocation)
+- Assert, strict-check and erroproc
+- Aflag
+- Inline and side-effect

+To reduce the size of basic header, you can remove some support like STM32Fx.

 ---